-The Group's investment properties include several parcels of land and condominium units held for lease.
-Land includes properties of TTCI and TPHC held for appreciation purposes, including those in Batangas and Tagaytay City with a total land area of 29 hectares.
-The condominium units, which are located in Makati with a total floor area of 888 square meters, are being leased out to third parties by Parent Company.
+The Group's investment properties include several parcels of land and a condominium unit held for lease.
+Land includes properties of The Taal Company, Inc. (TTCI) and Tagaytay Properties and Holdings Corporation (TPHC), subsidiaries, held for appreciation purposes, including those in Batangas and Tagaytay City with a total land area of 29 hectares.
+The condominium unit, which is located in Makati with a total floor area of 675.95 square meters, is being leased out to third parties by the Parent Company.